mzks/glgl/README.md

 ### Config json file

 `glgl -g` generate template config `example_config.json` in a current directory.
-The parameters are written in the config json file as comments.
+The parameters are written in the config json (commentable with //) file.
 ```
 // default_config.json
 // glgl